Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 # Upcoming

 ### 2.2 roadmap:
+- hide warp point in first Phoenix Cave visit, make it accessible on subsequent visits
+- remove gogo from moogle charm equippability (to balance choreography)
+- revert Phunbaba to 2 chars blown away (to balance Terra being equippable)
+- killing wrexsoul is no more a win condition (to balance Cyan joining wrexsoul)
+- Fix dual wield penalty shown regardless of whether you're using a second weapon
+- Fix Phantasm (hp leak) being stronger on chars with higher stamina
+- Fix Near Fatal hack bugs (or leave it out)
 - Power/target alt description
-- Fix dual wield penalty shown regardless of whether you're using a second weapon
-- Fix Near Fatal hack bugs
+- Allow summon menu to open "Curative Ally Targeting" submenu
 - Add Brave New World subtitle to the ingame animated title
-- Allow Esper menu to open "Curative Ally Targeting" submenu
 - Import Alphabetical Lore by Silent Enigma: useless for english version but useful for translations or future lores edits
 - Phoenix glitch fix
 - Disintegration animation for enemies that get petrified
-- fix Hp leak (aka Phantasm) doing more damage on chars with high stamina

 ### "Bro new world" features to port:
 - If "Fight" will yield a desperation attack, the text is yellow